 Shaman Tree Talent Highlights

-- Flurry this talent has returned to Enhancement Shaman increasing their passive damage and benefits from Windfury Totem, Windfury Weapon, and Flametongue Weapon.
+- Flurry talent has returned to Enhancement Shaman, increasing their passive damage and benefits from Windfury Totem, Windfury Weapon, and Flametongue Weapon.

 - Totemic Surge decreases the cooldown of critical totems like Grounding Totem, Earthgrab Totem, among others.

 - Planes Traveler gives a reduced cooldown for Astral Shift.

 - Earthgrab Totem gives more crowd-control against double melee teams.

 - Totemic Projection allows for moving Static Field Totem to move enemy team members to make them easier to hit or move them away.

 - Doom Winds will be your highest damaging cooldown in PvP.

 - Thorim's Invocation and Static Accumulation will be significant burst when Deeply Rooted Elements procs.

 - Legacy of the Frost Witch is a very powerful passive, which allows Enhancement Shaman's rotation to feel smooth.
 This also increases the damage of Stormstrike, which is already buffed.

 - Overflowing Maelstrom allows your spenders to benefit from ten stacks of Maelstrom Weapon, making spenders even more powerful.